revbayes/revbayes.github.io/tutorials/biogeo/biogeo_simple.md

 ---
-title: Historical Biogeography Analysis using a Simple DEC Model
+title: Historical Biogeographic Analysis using a Simple DEC Model
 subtitle: Ancestral range estimation of the silverswords under the dispersal-extinction-cladogenesis process
 authors:  Michael J. Landis
 level: 6